arthlor/Yeser/docs/02-architecture.md

 # Architecture Guide

-This document provides a comprehensive overview of the Yeser app's architecture, design patterns, and architectural decisions.
+This document provides a comprehensive overview of the Yeşer app's architecture, design patterns, and architectural decisions with a focus on the modern **magic link authentication system** and enhanced security architecture.

 ## 🏗️ System Overview

-Yeser follows a **modern hybrid architecture** with clear separation between server state and client state, promoting maintainability, testability, and scalability.
+Yeşer follows a **modern hybrid architecture** with clear separation between server state and client state, promoting maintainability, testability, and scalability.
+The architecture emphasizes **passwordless security** through magic link authentication and robust state management.

 ```
 ┌─────────────────────────────────────────────────────────┐